donejs/donejs/tutorials/playermx.md

 ## Conclusion

-'The secret to building large applications is to never build large applications.' - Justin Meyer
+The secret to building large applications is to never build large applications.

 Applications can quickly become overwhelming, complex and difficult to maintain.
 The takeaway from the PlayerMX architecture is to create isolated, dumb widgets that can be tied together with events.
-This article is only an example of how to loosely couple your widgets, use templated events and integrate with a pre-existing API(Popcorn.js).
+This article is an example of how to loosely couple your widgets, use templated events and integrate with an API (Popcorn.js).